-It is considered that the submitted site layout suggests that soft landscaping would be incorporated as part of the development including hedgerow planting to the frontage of the property and the potential provision of tree planting in the rear garden area.
-In the absence of any precise information it is considered reasonable to impose a condition of any consent granted for a soft landscaping scheme to be submitted to the Local Planning Authority for approval to ensure that the species of trees and hedges to be planted are appropriate.
-On the basis that relevant planting is provided the development would accord with Policies E2, E7, F1, F2 and F3 of the adopted Local Plan and Policy En3 of the submitted Local Plan.
+It is considered that the submitted site layout suggests that soft landscaping would be incorporated as part of the development including hedgerow planting to the frontage of the property.
+In the absence of any precise information it is considered reasonable, should permission be granted, to impose a condition for a soft landscaping scheme to be submitted to the Local Planning Authority for approval to ensure that the species of trees and hedges to be planted are appropriate.
+On the basis that relevant planting is provided, the development would accord with Policies E2, E7, F1, F2 and F3 of the adopted Local Plan and Policy En3 of the submitted Local Plan.